-The Blue-tailed Bee-eaters, Merops philippinus, is a near passerine bird in the bee-eater family Meropidae.
+The Blue-tailed Bee-eaters, Merops philippinus, are a near passerine bird in the bee-eater family Meropidae.

 This species is sometimes considered to be conspecific with the Blue-cheeked Bee-eaters, M. persicus (of, or belonging to, the same species).